 Our attorneys, along with a team of experts, gather this evidence to establish liability and build powerful cases for our clients.
 In every instance, our goal is to maximize your recovery and help you secure every penny you deserve for your economic losses and physical and emotional pain and suffering.

-How Long Do You Have to File a Truck Accident Lawsuit?
+How Long Do You Have to File a Truck Accident Lawsuit in Louisiana?

 The immediate aftermath of a truck accident is often a blur, as emergency personnel race to help the injured victims.
 The next few days are also often fraught with hospital visits and ongoing medical care.
 However, it is important that you consider your options as soon as possible after the truck accident occurs.